 You can use Disk Drill to recover your OpenOffice documents without any hassles.
 It’s a secure software solution that allows convenient data recovery for beginners and provides users with additional features that make the data recovery process quite efficient.

-How to Recover OpenOffice Documents from the Recycle Bin
+Method 3: Recover from the Recycle Bin

 A quick method that can help you restore your deleted OpenOffice documents is to navigate to the Recycle Bin on your system.